lexibank/tlopo/out/vol3/chapter3.md

 ### 4.3.
 Palms

-Were palms considered &ast;kayu?
-For the majority of reflexes of POc &ast;kayu it is not clear from the dictionary definitions whether palms are included within the category.
+Were palms considered _&ast;kayu_?
+For the majority of reflexes of POc _&ast;kayu_ it is not clear from the dictionary definitions whether palms are included within the category.
 For languages where the definitions are explicit about the status of palms, in some cases palms are included and in others not.
-For example, in Gela and Arosi (SE Solomonic) the categories denoted by yai and ʔai, respectively, do not include palms.
-In Wayan Fijian, on the other hand, kai does appear to encompass palms, with a number of different palms, including masei 'fan palm (Pritchardia pacifica)', niu 'coconut (Cocos nucifera)' and soŋa 'palm used for thatching (Sagus vitiensis, Arecaceae)' defined as part of the kai taxon in [Pawley and Sayaba](../references.md#source-PawleyandSayaba2003) ([2003](../references.md#source-PawleyandSayaba2003)).
+For example, in Gela and Arosi (SE Solomonic) the categories denoted by _ɣai_ and _ʔai_, respectively, do not include palms.
+In Wayan Fijian, on the other hand, _kai_ does appear to encompass palms, with a number of different palms, including _māsei_ 'fan palm (Pritchardia pacifica)', _niu_ 'coconut (Cocos nucifera)' and _soŋa_ 'palm used for thatching (Sagus vitiensis, Arecaceae)' defined as part of the _kai_ taxon in [Pawley and Sayaba](../references.md#source-PawleyandSayaba2003) ([2003](../references.md#source-PawleyandSayaba2003)).
 In a few languages palms appear to form labelled categories of their own.
-Thus Anejom nakwai is the generic term for palms, though excluding coconuts ([Lynch 2001a](../references.md#source-Lynch2001a): 173).
-In Samoan niu is a 'general name for palms, especially the coconut palm' ([Milner 1966](../references.md#source-Milner1966): 156-7).
-Also in Tongan there is evidence that niu 'coconut tree or fruit' can be used to refer to palms more generally since it optionally occurs as part of the name for fan palm (niu piu or piu 'fan palm, Eupritchardia pacifica', [Churchward 1959](../references.md#source-Churchward1959)).
+Thus Anejom _nakʷai_ is the generic term for palms, though excluding coconuts ([Lynch 2001a](../references.md#source-Lynch2001a): 173).
+In Samoan _niu_ is a 'general name for palms, especially the coconut palm' ([Milner 1966](../references.md#source-Milner1966): 156-7).
+Also in Tongan there is evidence that _niu_ 'coconut tree or fruit' can be used to refer to palms more generally since it optionally occurs as part of the name for fan palm (_niu piu_ or _piu_ 'fan palm, Eupritchardia pacifica', [Churchward 1959](../references.md#source-Churchward1959)).
 Burt describes palms as a covert category in Kwara'ae ([Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 17).
 That is, while Kwara'ae speakers recognise and acknowledge the similarities amongst palms, they do not name such a category.[^6]

 <a id="p-74"></a>

 A term denoting palms as a category does not appear to be reconstructable for POc, and it seems likely that palms were considered primary taxa within the system.
 But was 'palm' a covert category for POc speakers, as it is today for Kwara'ae speakers?
-There is some evi- dence for this in that terms for different parts of palms, such as &ast;bala(p,b )a(q) 'palm branch' and &ast;[pa]paq[ a-] 'frond of palm' are reconstmctable, suggesting the recognition of a cate- gory of plants with similar morphological characteristics (Malcolm Ross pers. comm.).
+There is some evidence for this in that terms for different parts of palms, such as _&ast;bala(p,b )a(q)_ 'palm branch' and _&ast;[pa]paq[a-]_ 'frond of palm' are reconstructable, suggesting the recognition of a category of plants with similar morphological characteristics (Malcolm Ross pers. comm.).
 It is of course possible that the variation in the treatment of palms amongst the modern languages refiectes variation in POc.
-Thus it could be that palms were considered &ast;kayu 'tree, shrub' by some speakers of POc and not others and in some circumstances and not others.
+Thus it could be that palms were considered _&ast;kayu_ 'tree, shrub' by some speakers of POc and not others and in some circumstances and not others.
 Such a situation would not be unexpected in the light of studies on ethnobotanical classifications.

 <a id="s-4-4"></a>